What is your teaching philosophy?

 Is a webcam required to take Bloc?
 Yes, a webcam is required in order to take this program as our assessments are face to face (through video).

 Our Track programs are built to get you a job as a developer or designer, and are backed by a Tuition Reimbursement Guarantee.

-Designer Track — At 24 weeks full-time, the Designer Track is twice as long as the typical design bootcamp and is a holistic program that covers the entire design process arc.
-The Designer Track combines the research, testing and visual design components of UX/UI with the frontend development skills needed to build and deploy your projects.
+Designer Track — A self-paced, remote program that is twice as long as the average design bootcamp and is a holistic program that covers the entire design process arc.
+The Designer Track combines the research, testing and visual design components of UX/UI with over 130 hours of Frontend development skills needed to build and deploy your projects.
 If you don’t land a job in design, we’ll refund your tuition.